Why China has become a world-class outsourcing destination

 Demand for all things tech in China is growing among consumers, government and private industry.
-Tech spending in China had outpaced the rest of the economy in recent years, driven by large-scale government investments in innovation.
+Tech spending in China outpaced the rest of the economy in recent years, driven by large-scale government investments in innovation.
 Firms are increasingly looking to China for help with more technical functions like IT and app, software and hardware development.
-The China Economic Review last year noted that the high-tech services sector in China grew 10 times faster than the rate of tech-related manufacturing.

-According to Forrester's report, China Tech Market Outlook, 2019 To 2020, technology spending in the country will top $256 billion in 2019, despite some geopolitical tensions.
-The report forecasts that business and government purchases of technology goods and services will grow by 4% in 2019 and 7% in 2020 in U.S. dollar terms.
+According to Forrester's report, China Tech Market Outlook, 2021 To 2022, technology spending in the country will top $195 billion in 2021, despite the COVID-19 pandemic.
+It is forecasted that business and government purchases of technology goods and services will continue to grow.

 China as a center for innovation

 In recent years, China has evolved from its role primarily as a manufacturing center to a center for innovation.
-China now ranks 17th in the world on the Global Innovation Index: Energizing the World with Innovation, which ranks innovation clusters in 126 countries.
-By comparison, the U.S. ranks sixth.
-The report called China's advancement in the rankings over the past few years "spectacular."
+China now ranks 14th in the world on the most recent Global Innovation Index, which ranks innovation clusters in 131 countries.
+By comparison, the U.S. ranks third.

 China's innovation capabilities are evident in several key areas.
-According to the report, the Asian country has made massive strides in research and development (R&D), high-tech imports and the quality of its publications.
-"In absolute values, and in areas such as R&D expenditures and the number of researchers, patents, and publications, China is now first or second in the world, with volumes that overshadow most high-income economies," it noted.
+According to the report, the Asian country has made massive strides in research and development (R&D), high-tech imports and the quality of its publications. "[China] maintains its world leadership in several indicators related to intellectual property: Patents by origin, Utility models, Trademarks, and Industrial designs.
+It also ranks within the top three economies in other indicators, such as Productivity growth and Creative goods exports," it noted.

 And within China, there are a number of innovation hot spots that stand out as global players.
-In 2017, 15 cities including Chengdu and Zhengzhou were re-categorized as “new tier one" cities for a variety of factors, such as economic growth and livability.
+Chengdu, Zhengzhou and 13 other locations were re-categorized as “new tier one" cities for a variety of factors, such as economic growth and livability.